qiboteam/qibolab/doc/source/tutorials/lab.rst

 from an external file or database.

-Qibolab provides some utility functions, accessible through :py:mod:`qibolab.serialize`, for loading calibration parameters stored in a JSON file with a specific format.
+Qibolab provides some utility functions, accessible through :py:mod:`qibolab.parameters`, for loading calibration parameters stored in a JSON file with a specific format.
 We call such file a runcard.
 Here is a runcard for a two-qubit system: